Recent fishing reports indicate lake trout fishing success has been good

 by Utah Division of Wildlife

-Recent fishing reports indicate lake trout fishing success has been good.
-Small lake trout are being caught through the ice north of the Confluence.
-They're also being caught in the open water, using a variety of techniques like trolling, casting and vertically jigging.
-If ice fishing, look for fish along the main channel in depths of 50-70 feet.
-Lake trout are commonly observed on the bottom, but will also be suspended in the water column, from 25-40 feet.
-Suspended fish are typically the most aggressive, too.
-Good lures to use include jigging spoons, rap baits (like jigging Rapalas or Tikka minnows), and jigs in 1/4- to 1/2-ounce weight or 3-4 inches in size.
-Good colors include white, glow and chartreuse.
-Tip the lures with a small amount of bait, like sucker or chub meat.
-In the open water, trolling crankbaits close to the surface or casting jigs and swim baits near shore can be productive.
-Watch the fishfinder for schools of fish holding in deeper water (50-60 feet) as well.
-Good lures to jig include tube jigs and curly tail grubs rigged on 1/4- to 1/2-ounce jigheads in white, glow, chartreuse and shad.
-Tip lures with bait.
-Trolling can be effective as well, using small spoons, dodger/squids, and even crankbaits in the colors mentioned above.
-If you're not marking fish, move, and if you're not catching marked fish, change your presentation.
+Lake trout: Recent fishing reports indicate lake trout fishing success has been good.
+Small lake trout are still spawning along the shoreline in key areas along the length of the reservoir.
+The best reports are coming from the Anvil Draw up to Lowe Canyon.
+Target 10-40 feet of water, along steep banks with shale or cobble rock.
+Cast jigs toward shore and work the lure along the bottom.
+Sometimes the bite is quick, so watch your rod tip and line for any movement.
+Also, watch the fish finder for schools of fish holding in deeper water (50-60 feet) adjacent to these shallow spawning areas.
+Good lures to use include tube jigs (3-4 inch) and curly tail grubs rigged on 1/4- to 1/2-ounce jig heads.
+Colors include white, glow, chartreuse and shad.
+Try tipping lures with a small piece (size of your thumbnail) of sucker or chub meat.
+If you're not marking fish, move, and if you're not catching marked fish, change up your presentation.
+Trolling can be effective as well, using small spoons, dodger/squids, and even crankbaits in colors mentioned above.
 This is a great time to target lake trout, specifically small ones that are overabundant and consume kokanee salmon.
 Please help the resource by harvesting some of the overabundant lake trout under 25 inches.
 This size class of fish makes exceptional table fare.
 For more information on areas and techniques to target lake trout and burbot, visit the Flaming Gorge Fishery Management site.

-Rainbow and cutthroat trout: Fishing has been good for boat and shore anglers but also through the ice up north.
-Boat anglers can troll spoons or dodgers/squids at 10-30 feet and about 1.6 mph.
-Boat and shore anglers can do well casting too.
-Good lures include jigs or spoons tipped with a small amount of bait like Gulp or worm.
+Rainbow and cutthroat trout: With water temperatures cooling, fishing has been good for boat and shore anglers.
+Boat anglers can troll spoons or dodgers/squids at 10-30 feet and about 1.6-1.8 mph.
+Boat and shoreline anglers can do well casting, too.
+Good lures include jigs or spoons tipped with a small amount of bait like a Gulp maggot or worm.
 Vibrant colors work well, like chartreuse or pink.
 If you're using more than one rod, jig one and deadstick the other with a bait presentation.
 Trout will commonly hit either option, but may show more preference to one technique.

-Burbot: Burbot can be caught from the ice or boat.
+Burbot: Burbot are getting more active with cooler temps.
 Target burbot at night along rocky points and shorelines in 10-40 feet of water, using glow-in-the-dark lures like Yamamoto grubs, Radical Glow tubes, Ned's Bait Box plastics and Northland Buckshot spoons.
-Tip the lure with a small piece of sucker/chub meat, recharge the glow frequently, and jig or deadstick the presentation a couple of inches from the bottom.
+Tip the lure with a small piece of sucker/chub meat, recharge the glow frequently, and jig or deadstick the presentation a couple inches from the bottom.
 Please remember all burbot must be killed.

 < Previous Report Next Report >